jp-embedded/tesla-cron/README-docker.md

 # To get a Docker build

+Note that the docker support is not complete yet!

 * Check out the code
 * Build the docker file, using `docker build . -t tesla-cron`
 * Obtain a Tesla refresh token for your account.
 This can be generated at eg TeslaFi or the Tesla Access Token Generator chrome extension.